vsingh55/3-tier-Architecture-Deployment-across-Multiple-Environments/README.md

 ## Real-World Scenario

-YelpCamp Deploy Trio project simulates real-world deployment scenarios, providing a comprehensive solution for deploying web applications across various environments.
+This project simulates real-world deployment scenarios, providing a comprehensive solution for deploying web applications across various environments.
 What sets this project apart is its focus on:

 - **Comprehensive Testing:** Integration of testing, code analysis, and vulnerability scanning in the deployment pipeline ensures high-quality deployments.
 - **Scalability:** Utilizing Azure AKS for deployment enables seamless scaling of the application based on demand.